JayFretter/PulseApp/README.md

 ## About
 Pulse is a social app designed to allow anyone and everyone to freely discuss and debate topics that are important to them.
-This is done by creating a new post (called a 'Pulse'), which must ask a question that can be answered with one of at two to four predefined options.
+This is done by creating a new post (called a 'Pulse'), which must ask a question that can be answered with one of two to four predefined options.

 The idea is to encourage thoughtful and civil debate on topics.
 - For a user to add their vote, they must outline their reasons for picking their option.